-Bruschetta may not be low carb, but my word is it delicious!
-This is my perfect ‘Cheat Day’ lunch.
+My word this goats cheese starter is delicious.
 I love how food can transport you back to places you’ve visited and rekindle memories that are starting to fade.
-This dish does that for me.
+This goats cheese recipe does that for me.
 Last year we went on a beautiful holiday to the Dordogne, our first with our tiny little lady who hadn’t yet turned one.
 We stumbled across a wonderful little French village high in the hills, surrounded by green forests, sweeping views and terracotta rooftops covered in sunshine.
 Bliss.

 We found the perfect little restaurant for lunch and went straight in for a Prix Fixe menu which turned out to be one of the best meals of my life.
-This bruschetta was the starter, or as close as I could get to it when trying to recreate it.
+This was our goats cheese starter, or as close as I could get when trying to recreate it.
 It’s a simple one, so you really need good ingredients to make the flavours sing, but with great bread, cheese and juicy ripe peppers, you’ve basically nailed it already.
 As toast toppings go, this is perfection!

 For the toast toppings I used a tweaked version of a red pepper recipe from Adam Perry Lang, one of my favourite chefs and an absolute genius in the kitchen.
-This is a perfect summery starter, but the pepper topping is really versatile.
-It works great on canapés too with a little crispy chorizo, or as a side for a beautiful ribeye steak.
+This is a perfect summery goats cheese starter and the pepper topping is really versatile too.
+It works great on canapés with a little crispy chorizo, or as a side for a beautiful ribeye steak.

 Serves 4 as a starter or 2 for lunch